-The park does not currently conduct any specific deer health studies.
+The park does not currently conduct any specific studies to assess deer condition.
 However, visual observations are made of the herd, and deer showing visible signs of disease are noted.
 To date, only ticks and the relatively harmless papilloma virus have been noted by park staff.